 - Text and words are stacked, and words can be broken up to fit the screen.
-A table that might have text in one or two lines on a computer monitor could easily turn into 3-4 lines of text on a mobile device.
+A table that might have text in one or two lines on a computer monitor could easily turn into three to four (3-4) lines of text on a mobile device.

 - Words that are split up are not divided based on any English best practices (i.e., splitting words at a syllable or adding a hyphen (-) to indicate that the word has been broken.)

-- It’s not entirely possible to decide which tables will stay in their monitor table form on a mobile device because it differs between devices, screen size, browser, and text size setting (controlled by the user.)
+- It is not entirely possible to decide which tables will stay in their monitor table form on a mobile device because it differs between devices, screen size, browser, and text size setting (controlled by the user.)

 Tables with More Text or More Columns

 These tables are being altered and reoriented.
 The header row is being applied to each column, and then the column is being presented in a block.